The Byron Statics Briefcase Turntable With Built-In Speakers has one big selling point.

 Overall, this is a fairly easy model to care for, especially if you keep the case closed after use and inspect the components weekly.

-Byron Static Turntable Vs. CMC Portable Bluetooth Turntable
+Byron Static Turntable Vs. Wockoder Portable Bluetooth Turntable

 I’m making this comparison, because both are portable turntables, housed in a suitcase-style case complete with a handle, for ultimate portability.
 They also both made it onto my list of the best record players with speakers.

-The CMC portable Bluetooth turntable features a bulkier design, but still weighs in at just a little over seven pounds.
+The Wockoder portable Bluetooth turntable features a bulkier design, but still weighs in at just a little over seven pounds.

 It comes with an SD card slot and a USB port.
 The SD card slot allows you to upload your vinyl music collection to your PC, so you can listen to it wherever you go, while the USB port allows you to connect external devices such as a smartphone or an MP3 player.

-In terms of sound quality, the CMC model wins easily.
+In terms of sound quality, the Wockoder model wins easily.
 Price-wise it loses, costing nearly twice as much as this briefcase player from Byron Statics.

 And that’s what it comes down to in the end.

 If you can’t decide, there is a third option that lies in between.
-The 1byone suitcase player costs slightly more than the Byron Statics, but it also gives you a better sound quality.
-That said, it is not as good as the CMC and costs less than that one too.
+The Digitnow suitcase player costs slightly more than the Byron Statics, but it also gives you a better sound quality.
+That said, it is not as good as the Wockoder and costs less than that one too.

 Byron Statics Portable Briefcase Turntable Review: Conclusion and Rating